intmus/inttheory22-23/_10-intro-part-writing/b1-part-writing-errors.md

 ### Conclusions

-Similar fifths/octaves occur when 1) the soprano and bass voices 2) move in similar motion to a 3) perfect fifth/octave, and 4) the soprano voice has a skip of a third or larger.
+Similar perfect fifths/octaves occur when 1) the soprano and bass voices 2) move in similar motion to a 3) perfect fifth/octave, and 4) the soprano voice has a skip of a third or larger.
 You can see an example of this between the first two chords in this example.

 {% capture ex11 %}X:11
-T:Similar octaves (S8)
+T:Similar octaves (SP8)
 M:4/4
 L:1/2
 K:C